Skip to main content

 Viewing Script Logs

-Script step logs are captured in CloudWatch and viewable directly in the task plan UI.
+Script step logs are captured in CloudWatch and viewable from the Activity step details.

 How It Works